zuiderkwast/simpleton/lsrc/ROADMAP.md

 Milestone 3: String concatenation in patterns

-* Add "fixed" annotation in patterns
+* Add "fixed" annotation in patterns [DONE]
-* Check that at least one operand of ++ in a pattern is fixed
+* Check that at least one operand of ~ in a pattern is fixed [DONE]
-* Compile patterns containing string concatenation
+* Compile patterns containing string concatenation [DONE]

 Milestone 4: Arrays

-* Array constuctor syntax "[" ... "]" in the grammar
+* Array constuctor syntax "[" ... "]" in the grammar [DONE]
-* Array value representation in runtime
+* Array value representation in runtime [DONE]
 * Array concatenation: compilation and basic type error detection
-* Add "length known" annotation on arrays (in patterns)
+* Add "fixed" annotation on arrays (in patterns)
-* Compile patterns containing array concatenation (overloaded string concat operator)
+* Compile patterns containing array concatenation

 Dicts: